 - it's not within a conservation area

 For more information on what is considered a permitted development when adding to your roof, read the Scottish Government's Guidance on Householder Permitted Development rights publication and go to section 4.42.
+This includes instances where additional restrictions on permitted development apply.

 If you want to add to your roof but it does not meet the conditions for permitted development, you have to apply for planning permission.